BitDepth#843 - July 17

 It isn’t just writing.

-I wrote about that here) and some of the best local photographers to appear in the last five years have never worked on a news desk and probably never will.
+Great photography in newspapers has been in a dramatic decline for years now (I wrote about that here) and some of the best local photographers to appear in the last five years have never worked on a news desk and probably never will.

 The dozens of young people attending UWI’s film school also aren’t planning for line careers in local broadcasting.